 Once you have been accepted as a student at BSU, becoming a psychology major or minor is easy.
 Simply contact the BSU Records Office and tell them that you want to be a Psychology major or minor.
 There are no additional requirements.

 Registration for Spring Semester courses usually takes place toward the end of October.
 Registration for Fall Semester Courses usually takes place in March.
-Before registering for courses you will need to meet with your advisor to obtain a registration access code.
+Before registering for courses you will need to meet with your adviser to obtain a registration access code.
 It is important to meet with your advisor and to register for courses early to ensure you can get into the courses you need.
 Courses often fill quickly.